Vocabulary

 Tier 2 words appear more frequently in text than in oral language, so children are less likely to learn them without assistance.

-In this video, Jessica Venables explains how teaching tier 2 words adds precision by providing new ways to express concepts that are already understood and that these words require explicit teaching as they may not be part of children’s everyday oral language.
+In the following video, Jessica Venables explains how teaching tier 2 words adds precision by providing new ways to express concepts that are already understood and that these words require explicit teaching as they may not be part of children’s everyday oral language.

 A focus on tier 2 words